mercuryoio/BAAS-API/Login/README.md

 **Case:**

 User want to by crypto on your side.
 User have Mercuryo account.
-Login by uuid. `acception` parameter isn't required becouse uuid have only already registrated users
+Login by uuid. `accept` parameter isn't required becouse uuid have only already registrated users

 **Steps:**